-The MSc. in Digital Health Transformation runs over 18 months (three semesters) and is open to anyone who wishes to apply.
+The MSc. in Digital Health Transformation runs over 18 months (three semesters).

 The taught element is delivered during the first two semesters (January to May and September to December i.e. months 1 to 5 and months 9 to 12).
 During months 6 to 8, students scope their digital health transformation projects and continue working on these projects throughout months 9 to 18.